Stocks and Oil Fall as Coronavirus Cases Surge

 Mr. Maynard said this added to concerns stoked by rising infection figures, statewide restrictions on activity, and expectations for rising U.S. unemployment.

-S&P 500 futures fell about 4.1% in Monday-morning trading in Hong Kong, after briefly falling further to hit the maximum 5% loss allowed in a single session.
+S&P 500 futures fell nearly 4% in afternoon trading in Hong Kong, after briefly falling further to hit the maximum 5% loss allowed in a single session.
 That suggested U.S. shares would face further pressure on Monday.
 Last week the Dow Jones Industrial Average and S&P 500 indexes registered their worst weeks since October 2008.

 Adrian Zuercher, head of asset allocation for the Asia-Pacific region at UBS Global Wealth Management, said the Senate delay, the lockdown of New York and rising U.S. jobless claims had all pressured the market.